tmenguy/ha-solcast-solar/README.md

 ### Dampening configuration

 It is possible to configure hourly dampening values to account for shading.
 This may be configured by automation or the integration configuration for total dampening.
-Per-site dampening is possible using service calls only.
+Per-site dampening is possible by using service calls (but not in the itegration `CONFIGURE` dialogue).

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png)

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/damp.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/damp.png)

-Here you can change the dampening factor value for any hour.
+You can change the dampening factor value for any hour.
 Values from 0.0 - 1.0 are valid.
 Setting 0.95 will dampen each Solcast forecast data value by 5%.
 This is reflected in the sensor values and attributes and also in the Home Assistant Energy dashboard.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/dampopt.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/dampopt.png)